oracle/macaron/docs/source/index.rst

      - **Scripted build** - All build steps were fully defined in a “build script”.
      - Identify and validate build script(s).
    * - 1
-     - **Provenance available** - The provenance is available.
+     - **Provenance available** - Provenances are available.
-     - Check for existence of SLSA provenance.
-If there are no SLSA provenance, the repo can still be compliant to level 1 given the build script is available.
+     - Check for existence of provenances, which can be SLSA or `Witness`_ provenances.
+If there is no provenance, the repo can still be compliant to level 1 given the build script is available.
+   * - 1
+     - **Witness provenance** - One or more `Witness`_ provenances are discovered.
+     - Check for existence of `Witness`_ provenances, and whether artifact digests match those in the provenances.
    * - 2
      - **Build service** - All build steps are run using some build service (e.g. GitHub Actions)
      - Identify and validate the CI service(s) used for the build process.